Inspire - Mason

-Mason Morgan, a 28-year old from London, will be taking part in this year’s Royal Parks Half Marathon, presented by Royal Bank of Canada, after a devastating diagnosis revealed he was suffering with an aggressive, terminal form of brain cancer which could leave him with only years left to live.
+Mason Morgan, a 28-year old from London, will be taking part in the 2023 Royal Parks Half Marathon, after a devastating diagnosis revealed he was suffering with an aggressive, terminal form of brain cancer which could leave him with only years left to live.

 Mason, who was in the process of emigrating to Australia, explains how he was suffering from ‘no symptoms whatsoever’, and only realised something might be wrong after having ‘no recollection’ of a conversation he’d had with a friend just 30 seconds earlier.